sybilhoangRG/support.balsamiq.com/content/ui101/radio-checkbox.md

 product: "UI Design 101"
 ---

-Radio button and checkbox controls each allow users to select items from a list. <!--more-->
+Radio button and checkbox controls each allow users to select items from a list.
+Despite that, they have different uses and guidelines.<!--more-->

 Deciding when to use which one can be challenging, so this article explains the differences between them and when and how to use each.